2023 Walpin Fellowship

 - Working on a case in administrative proceedings and/or in court on behalf of an employee fired because of views he expressed in an off-hours podcast

 Fellows will be mentored and guided by CIR’s litigators and receive practical training that will be useful in any career in litigation.
-The fellowship is a paid opportunity offering $5,000 for the 10-week program, which generally runs from the first week in June through early August.
-It is intended for students who have completed at least the first year of law school and will be held either virtually or in CIR’s Washington, DC offices.
+The fellowship is a paid opportunity offering $8,000 for the 10-week program, which generally runs from the first week in June through early August.
+It is intended for students who have completed at least the first year of law school.
+Fellows are expected to participate in-person in CIR’s Washington, DC offices.
 Applications to participate virtually will be considered in special cases.

 Undergraduate Internship Program

 Full-time and part-time internships are available during summer and the academic year.
 Interns have the chance to do research, write op-eds, spin the media, and perform other important tasks while working with some of the best lawyers in Washington.